biomathematicus/AIDEX/README.md

 # AIDEX

-**AIDEX** (AI and Data Examples) is a collection of compact, practical Python and MATLAB (compatible with the open-source system called Octave) programs that illustrate foundational and advanced concepts in data science, machine learning, and artificial intelligence.
+**AIDEX** (AI and Data EXamples) is a collection of compact, practical [Python](https://www.python.org/) and [MATLAB](https://www.mathworks.com/) (compatible with open-source [Octave](https://www.octave.org/)) programs.
+Examples are developed in MATLAB/[Octave](https://www.octave.org/) when it is important to look at equations; for all else, examples are in Python.

+Examples in AIDEX illustrate foundational and advanced concepts in mathematics, data science, machine learning, and artificial intelligence.
 Each example is self-contained and visual, designed to be useful for education, experimentation, and demonstration.
-MATLAB/Octave is used when it is important to look at equations; for all else, examples are in Python.

 ---

 ## 📁 Contents

+### 🧮 Calculus - Interpretation of Derivatives and Minimization
+- **Example_A1.py**
+  Animated sigmoid-like function with tangent and derivative speedometer.
+- **Example_A2.py**
+  Slider-controlled visualization of function and its derivative, including tangents.
+- **Example_A3.py**
+  Combines function, derivative, and polar speedometer in one dashboard.

 ### 🔢 PCA and Dimensionality Reduction
 - **PCA.m**